 Those from Benguet honored Apo as their highest-ranking deity.
 Ifugaos, meanwhile, called their own Kabunian.
 The latter was believed to have inhabited the “fifth region of the universe,” and was assisted by other minor gods, among them Tayaban, the firefly-looking god of death; Gatui, the god of practical jokes who was also blamed for causing miscarriages among Ifugao mothers; Hidit, gods of the rituals responsible for giving punishments to those who broke taboos; and Bulol (or bulul), the famous Ifugao rice god worshiped in the form of small wooden statues resembling their ancestors.

-Early people of Zambales, on the other hand, named their highest-ranking deity Malayari.
-Just like the Bathala of the Tagalogs, this creator god rewarded his worshipers with good health and harvest, and punished the unbelievers with disease and famine.
+On the other hand, the early people of Zambales named their highest-ranking deity Malayari.
+Like the Bathala of the Tagalogs, this creator god rewarded his worshipers with good health and harvest and punished the unbelievers with disease and famine.

 There are varying accounts as to what specific field Idianale was worshiped for.
 Historian Gregorio Zaide said that Idianale was the god of agriculture, while other sources suggest that she was the patron of animal husbandry, a branch of agriculture.

 Idianale married Dumangan, the god of good harvest, and later gave birth to two more Tagalog deities: Dumakulem and Anitun Tabu.